La cohomologie des espaces de Lubin-Tate est libre

 \begin{altabstract} The principal result of this work is the freeness in the $ \overline \Zm_l$-cohomology of the Lubin-Tate tower.
-As in \cite{boyer-invent2}, the strategy is a global one studying the complexe of nearby cycles of some Shimura varieties of Kottwitz-Harris-Taylor types.
-We use the constructions of \cite{boyer-torsion} on the filtrations of stratification of a free perverse sheaf and we proove that applied to zero extension of Harris-Taylor local systems as well to the perverse sheaf of nearby cycles, these constructions are \og saturated \fg, which in our situation, means that the cokernel, taken in the category of $p$-perverse sheaves, of all the adjonction morphisms $j_!j^* \rightarrow \Id$ studied, are free. \end{altabstract}
+As in \cite{boyer-invent2}, the strategy is of global nature and relies on studying the filtration of stratification of the perverse sheaf of vanishing cycles of some Shimura varieties of Kottwitz-Harris-Taylor types, whose graduates can be explicited as some intermediate extension of some local system constructed in \cite{h-t}.
+The crucial point relies on the study of the difference between such extension for the two classical $t$-structures $p$ and $p+$.
+The main ingredients use the theory of derivative for representations of the mirabolic group in \cite{zelevinski1}. \end{altabstract}